snatchev/branding.rb/README.md

 initializer in development and testing environments that draws the favicon with ANSI control characters.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'branding'

 ## Usage

 Continue your normal workflow.

 ## Contributing

+Have a good idea to make Branding more awesome?
+Make a pull request and share your thoughts!